What is the official College language about classroom disruption?

 What if the disruptive student claims the disruptive behavior is the result of a disability?

 The fact that a student may have a disability should not inhibit you from notifying appropriate authorities about disruptive behavior.
 Students – with or without disabilities – need to know they must adhere to reasonable behavioral standards.

-Disability claims and accommodation requests should be discussed with The Center for Disability Services 843.953.1431.
+Disability claims and accommodation requests should be discussed with an administrator from the Center for Disability Services (843.953.1431).
 There is an established procedure students should follow if they have a disability and seek a reasonable accommodation.